italicize/italicize.github.io/word_template.md

             Else
                 strList = Left(strLabel, InStr(strLabelLow, " list") - 1)
             End If
-            'Adds a list template if it doesn't exist.
-            If Not sctStyleExists(strList, ActiveDocument) Then
-                ActiveDocument.ListTemplates.Add True, CStr(strList)
-            End If
             'Counts the styles in the list.
             lngLevels = UBound(arrSpecs)
             If lngLevels > 9 Then lngLevels = 9
             'Saves the style names in an array (_, 1).
             Erase arrList
             ReDim arrList(1 To lngLevels, 1 To sctSpecs)